chaoss/augur/docs/new-install.md

 - secondary
 - scheduling

-The endpoints to hit to purge queues on exit are:
+The endpoints to hift to purge queues on exit are:
 ```
 curl -i -u augur:password123 -XDELETE http://localhost:15672/api/queues/AugurB/celery